Mold: Biology

 Although molds can grow on dead organic matter everywhere in nature, their presence is visible to the unaided eye only when they form large colonies.
 A mold colony does not consist of discrete organisms but is an interconnected network of hyphae called a mycelium.
 All growth occurs at hyphal tips, with cytoplasm and organelles flowing forwards as the hyphae advance over or through new food sources.
 Nutrients are absorbed at the hyphal tip.
-In artificial environments such as buildings, humidity and temperature are often stable enough to foster the growth of mold colonies, commonly seen as a downy or furry coating growing on food or other surfaces.
+In artificial environments such as buildings, humidity and temperature are often stable enough to foster the growth of mold colonies, which are often visible as a downy or furry coating growing on food or other surfaces.

-Few molds can begin growing at temperatures of 4 C or below, so food is typically refrigerated at this temperature.
-When conditions do not enable growth to take place, molds may remain alive in a dormant state depending on the species, within a large range of temperatures.
-The many different mold species vary enormously in their tolerance to temperature and humidity extremes.
-Certain molds can survive harsh conditions such as the snow-covered soils of Antarctica, refrigeration, highly acidic solvents, anti-bacterial soap and even petroleum products such as jet fuel.
+Few molds can begin growing at temperatures of 4 C or below, so food is typically refrigerated to this temperature.
+When conditions do not enable growth to take place, molds can remain alive in a dormant state within a large range of temperatures that depends on the species.
+The many different mold species vary enormously in their tolerance for temperature and humidity extremes.
+Certain molds can survive harsh conditions such as the snow-covered soils of Antarctica, refrigeration, highly acidic solvents, anti-bacterial soap, and even petroleum products such as jet fuel.

 Xerophilic molds are able to grow in relatively dry, salty, or sugary environments, where water activity (aw) is less than 0.85; other molds need more moisture.